Project 2025: National security

-In Mandate, Christopher Miller derides the Biden administration for letting U.S. military capabilities decay.
+In the Mandate, Christopher Miller derides the Biden administration for letting U.S. military capabilities decay.
 The preface says, "For 30 years, America's political, economic, and cultural leaders embraced and enriched Communist China and its genocidal Communist Party while hollowing out America's industrial base."
-Miller also focuses on China strategy, warning that China is building up its military and its nuclear arms could potentially rival the United States'.
+Miller voices concerns about China, warning that the country is building up its military and that its nuclear arsenal could rival that of the United States.
 He discusses the need to maintain a balance of power that prevents China from becoming a regional hegemon.
 He suggests that China is a belligerent state best countered by an expanded nuclear arms program and raised expectations of regional allies like South Korea and Japan.

-Project 2025 identifies all communist and socialist parties and states, including China, as threats to U.S. national security.
+Project 2025 identifies all communist and socialist parties and states, including China, as threats to American national security.
 It expresses concern over China's influence on American society.
 It suggests mitigating these concerns through efforts such as banning TikTok and the Confucius Institutes.
 It accuses TikTok of espionage and the Confucius Institutes of corrupting American higher education.
 The Project also expresses concern over Chinese intellectual property theft and accuses Big Tech of acting on the behalf of the Chinese Communist Party to undermine the U.S. It encourages U.S. pension funds to avoid Chinese investments and recommends that U.S. companies seeking to invest in sensitive sectors in China face restrictions or denial of permission.

 On the campaign trail for his second term, Trump avoided giving specific foreign policy plans.
 Project 2025 favors neither interventionism nor isolationism, instead insisting that all decisions related to foreign policy prioritize national interests.
-In Mandate, Max Primorac suggests significant changes to the U.S. Agency for International Development (USAID)'s mission due to controversial issues such as the organization's promotion of abortion as healthcare, policies to mitigate climate change, acknowledgment of gender identities, and campaigns against systemic racism.
-Mandate recommends the words "gender", "abortion", "reproductive health", and "sexual and reproductive rights" be purged from all USAID programs and documents.
+It prefers transactional bilateral agreements to maintaining and building alliances.
+In the Mandate, Max Primorac suggests significant changes to the U.S. Agency for International Development (USAID)'s mission due to controversial issues such as the organization's promotion of abortion as healthcare, policies to mitigate climate change, acknowledgment of gender identities, and campaigns against systemic racism.
+Primorac recommends excising the words gender, abortion, reproductive health, and sexual and reproductive rights from all USAID programs and documents.